Recruitment consultant: job description

 You could even find yourself working in graduate recruitment, hiring the best university graduates for an organisation's graduate training schemes.

 Career progression and salaries (often quoted as ‘target earnings’) are dependent on employees meeting targets.
 For enthusiastic individuals this can be a very rewarding employment with a direct link between efforts made and financial bonuses.

 Read our article on a graduate career in recruitment consulting to find out more about what life is like in recruitment and find out what to expect from your first recruitment consulting job.

 - Specialist agencies that recruit in specific areas such as engineering/accountancy

-Vacancies are advertised by recruitment agencies themselves, in local and national newspapers, and relevant publications including People Management and Personnel Today.
-Directories such as the The Recruitment & Employment Confederation’s member directory may be useful for speculative applications.
+Vacancies are advertised by recruitment agencies themselves, in local and national newspapers, and in relevant publications including People Management and Personnel Today.
+Directories such as The Recruitment Employment Confederation’s member directory may be useful for speculative applications.

 There are routes into this career for both graduates and school leavers.
 For graduates, a degree in any discipline is acceptable for entry into the profession, although a qualification in a relevant subject such as human resources, marketing, psychology, business studies or management can be advantageous.
 For specialist recruitment agencies, a degree related to its specialism such as law, accountancy or engineering may be required.

 There is strong competition for vacancies at graduate level, so relevant administrative, commercial, sales or HR work experience is normally beneficial.
 Experience appropriate to the recruitment area may be necessary in some fields such as law, accountancy and engineering.